Gymnopilus ventricosus

 Gymnopilus ventricosus, commonly known as the jumbo gym or western jumbo gym, is a species of mushroom in the family Hymenogastraceae.
 It was first described from the Stanford University campus by Franklin Sumner Earle as Pholiota ventricosa in 1902.

 Description

-The cap is 5 to 30 cm or larger in diameter.
-The stalk is thick and bulbous, with a membranous ring.
+The cap is 5 to 30 cm or larger in diameter, bright yellow-orange to rusty orange, covered with minute yellow hairs, sometimes becoming scaly.
+The flesh is thick, yellow and bitter.
+The gills are yellow to rusty orange, close, adnate to slightly decurrent.
+The stipe is 7-21 cm long, 1-4 cm thick, yellow-orange, streaked with brown fibrils, club-shaped or ventricose, usually narrowed at the base; partial veil yellowish, forming a superior membranous ring.
+White mycelium at the base of the stipe.

+Spores are ellipsoid or ovoid, warty, 7.5–9 x 4–5.5μm.
+The spore print is rusty brown to rusty orange.
+Clamp connections are present.

 This species contains no psilocybin, and is considered inedible; it is very bitter.

 Habitat and ecology

-Gymnopilus ventricosus grows on dead wood.
-It is found on both conifers and hardwoods.
+Gymnopilus ventricosus grows in groups or dense tufts on dead wood or living pines, also on conifers and hardwoods.